Baby's 4-Month Checkup: What to Expect

 - Is your baby able to push up onto his forearms and lift his head yet?

 - Does your baby have good head control when upright?

 - Is your baby cooing or babbling yet?

 - Does your baby respond to loud noises?

 - Does your baby follow an object with his eyes?

 - When will my baby sit up?

 - My baby drools a lot.
 Is he teething?

 Baby Development Tips

-- Don't expect baby to sit up or crawl for a few more months.
+- Don't expect baby to sit up or crawl for at least 2 more months.